KieranCoppins/Physic-Simulation-Assignment/README.md

 Other features include:
  - Shooting Newton's Cradle balls from the camera's position in the direction the camera is looking - Press R.
  - Particle system elements have a billboard effect that follow the cameras position.
 Saves resources on rendering.
+ - Joints: A mix of distance and revolute joints are used in this demo.

 ## Grade: [Not released]